-We also know that some users are completely new to trading, and that they may not know some of the basics that a trader with even just a month of experience would take for granted.
+We also know that some users are completely new to trading, and that they may need to learn some of the basics that a trader with even just a month of experience would take for granted.
 For example, we often find new traders who haven’t yet realized that a trading platform needs to be installed before you can use our indicators (and most broker's web platforms won't allow custom indicators).
 That’s okay – we’ve all been there, and we all just needed a little bit of info to get us moving in the right direction at times.

 Some of the best training for how to get trading platforms installed, or how to do basic platform functions, will come directly from the platform providers.
 They typically have a large library of resources and a large staff that can help with educating users about how the platform itself works.
 Most platforms offer a wealth of structured learning videos, courses, guides, etc. that can bring any new trader up to speed on the fundamentals of the platform they choose.
 We hope that users will take advantage of that resource from the platform providers to learn the fundamentals.
 When you have questions about our specific indicators, courses, etc., we encourage you to turn to us, and we look forward to helping you.
 So if you contact our support teams with generic or fundamental platform questions, we may direct you to the platform’s library of resources that do a wonderful job of educating new users about their platforms.
 This way, our staff can focus on our specific custom offerings and new students can take advantage of those highly informative platform-based resources.